Towards detecting traces of non-contact quantum friction in the corrections of the accumulated geometric phase

 One of the most exciting features of quantum field theory is based on the nontrivial structure of the vacuum state and the observable macroscopic effects associated to quantum vacuum fluctuations.
-The most renowned example is the attractive Casimir force between two neutral bodies \cite{Casimir,Milonni,Bordag,Milton,Reynaud,Lamoreaux}.
+The most renowned example is the attractive Casimir force between two neutral bodies \cite{Casimir,Milonni,Bordag1,Bordag2,Milton1,Milton2,Reynaud,Lamoreaux}.
 There is another fascinating effect when a mirror moves through space at relativistic speeds: some photons become separated from their partners and the mirror begins to produce light.
-This phenomenon is known as dynamical Casimir effect (DCE) \cite{DCE}.
-Likewise, it has been recently shown that two bodies moving relative to each other at constant velocity experience a dissipative force that opposes the motion due to the exchange of Doppler shifted virtual photons, known as quantum friction (QF) \cite{Pendry97,debate,vp2007}.
-So far, the static Casimir force has been measured \cite{Mohideen}.
+This phenomenon is known as dynamical Casimir effect (DCE) \cite{DCE1,DCE2}.
+Likewise, it has been recently shown that two bodies moving relative to each other at constant velocity experience a dissipative force that opposes the motion due to the exchange of Doppler shifted virtual photons, known as quantum friction (QF) \cite{Pendry97,debate1,debate2,debate3,debate4,vp2007}.
+So far, the static Casimir force has been measured \cite{Mohideen1,Mohideen2,Mohideen3,Mohideen4,Mohideen5,Mohideen6}.
 However, the challenge of making a mirror or neutral particle to move at an almost relativistic speed in a medium has prevented a direct experimental observation of such dynamical effects.
 As a result, the only dynamic-observable macroscopic effect that has allowed experimental observation of DCE was based on electromagnetic analogs of a moving mirror using a tunable reflecting element in a superconducting device \cite{Wilson,Lahteenmaki}.
 Similarly, since the predicted QF is very small in magnitude and short ranged, its experimental detection has become an absolute challenge so far \cite{Gotsmann}.
-Lately, there have been a variety configurations \cite{spheres} and theoretical efforts devoted into finding favorable conditions for experimental measurements of QF \cite{Farias,Fosco,Buhmann}.
+Lately, there have been a variety configurations \cite{spheres} and theoretical efforts devoted into finding favorable conditions for experimental measurements of QF \cite{Farias1,Farias2,Farias3,intra,Fosco1,Fosco2,Buhmann}.
 In Refs. \cite{Volokitin,vpPRB}, authors have investigated the van der Waals friction between graphene and an amorphous SiO$_2$ substrate.
 They found that due to this friction the electric current is saturated at a high electric field.
 The saturation current depends weakly on the temperature, which they attributed to the quantum friction between the graphene carriers and the substrate optical phonons.
 They calculated the frictional drag between two graphene sheets caused by van der Waals friction, and proved that this drag can induce a voltage high enough to be measured experimentally by state-of-art non-contact force microscopy.
-This work paved the way for a possible mechanical detection of the Casimir friction.
-In a different approach, in this article we propose to track traces of QF through the measurement of the geometric phase (GP) accumulated by an atom moving at constant velocity in front a dielectric material in vacuum.
-The GP shift is manifested as a relative phase between components of a superposition of atomic states.
-In \cite{EPL} some of us have proposed a very simplistic model with this idea, where a harmonic oscillator (the ``atom") is coupled to an scalar field (as the ``vacuum field") and the later is coupled to a mirror composed by a set of harmonic oscillators without dissipation and with an unique natural frequency.
-Therein the coupling considered was purely dephasing just for the sake of simplicity, far away of any real experimental consideration.
-We have even evaluated an unique decoherence factor (neglecting other noise sources) in two spacial dimensions, under some strong approximations.
+This work paved the way for a possible mechanical detection of the Casimir friction. \\